-As Constructed documentation must include level and co-ordinate information and also show the following information as a minimum:
+As Constructed documentation must include level and coordinate information and also show the following information as a minimum:

-- Diameter, material and class of each pipe; - Types of bedding and limits thereof; - Types of backfilling including road crossings; - Alignment and level of mains at no less than 50 m spacing, at changes of alignment and grade, and at fittings; - The level and location of all underground services; - The level and location of all aboveground services; - The level and location of all equipment and structures; - Finished levels of floors, overflow structures/weirs and tops of walls of process units and storages; - Any variations to the design including any alterations to any structures; and - Ratings of the actual equipment installed for all items of equipment.
+- diameter, material and class of each pipe - types of bedding and limits thereof - types of backfilling including road crossings - alignment and level of mains at no less than 50 m spacing, at changes of alignment and grade, and at fittings - the level and location of all underground services - the level and location of all aboveground services - the level and location of all equipment and structures - finished levels of floors, overflow structures/weirs and tops of walls of process units and storages - any variations to the design including any alterations to any structures - ratings of the actual equipment installed for all items of equipment.

-Electrical, Instrumentation and Control System Design Documentation Complete manufacturing drawings shall be submitted for approval prior to manufacture of switchboards.
+11.3.3.4 Electrical, Instrumentation and Control System Design Documentation

+Complete manufacturing drawings shall be submitted for approval prior to manufacture of switchboards.